 December rolls around so quickly each year!
 One moment you are getting the kids ready to start the new school year, the next… up goes the Christmas tree and all the chaos begins for another year!

-Thankfully there are plenty of things you can do early to ensure you have a stress free December and manage to get organised for all your pre-Christmas planning and preparation.
+Thankfully there are plenty of things you can do early to ensure you have a stress-free December and manage to get organised for all your pre-Christmas planning and preparation.

 HOW TO HAVE A SIMPLIFIED CHRISTMAS

 Christmas is often the one day of the year that takes the most planning, no matter how simple we want it.
-Unless we are talking weddings… but that’s a whole other story!
+Unless we are talking about weddings… but that’s a whole other story!